yesco/jml/README.md

 measurement naturally it would be limited to such capable instances, often even to specific locations.
 Other functionality is portable, and transferable.

+Handy features:
+- built in / handler
+- built in mini-wiki!
+- built in reflection
+- built in display of public /api handler and generating form/buttons for easy interaction
+- simple portable symmetric encryption (XXTEA)

 ## First Principles